helipilot50/aerospike-LDT-techniques/README.md

 While the classes are packaged as a library, their code is deliberately independent of each other to enable the use of a class without dependencies and to verbosely illustrate the code without the complexity of inheritance or aggregation.

 ## Using a Large List as a Map
 Using a LList as a Map is dead easy, essentially because it is a large sorted map.
-Most of the work in the LDTMap class is make the LList functionality plug compatible with the Java Map interface.
+Most of the work in the LDTMap class is make the LList functionality plug compatible with the Java Map interface, by wrapping the llist API.

 Let’s examine implementation of the `get()` method, and all it's supporting code.